daos-stack/daos/src/client/dfs/dfs-progressive-layout.md

 6. Punch ranges below, above, and across split.
 7. Rename and unlink for promoted files.
 8. Mount compatibility checks between v3 and v4 clients and containers.
+9. Hole and short-read handling, sync and async, single-range and multi-range (readx):
+  - Head-only read whose range ends in a hole while the tail holds data (interior hole → zeros read back and counted) versus an empty tail (genuine EOF → short count, buffer untouched).
+  - Straddle readx with unsorted head ranges (an all-hole head range preceding a data head range) to verify per-range zero placement rather than a trailing-zero of the SGL.
+  - Straddle readx whose tail range is itself beyond EOF while the file still extends into the tail elsewhere, verifying the head hole is still zeroed and counted (gate on tail size, not on the tail subrange's returned bytes).
+  - Range-overflow guard: a wrapping range returns EINVAL.